Topological Superconducting States and Quasiparticle Transport on Kagome Lattice: Introduction

-The pairing symmetry of superconductivity in the $ \mathrm{AV_3Sb_5} $ family remains a highly controversial problem that has not been resolved yet.
-While most results indicate conventional s-wave pairing, some experiments have observed unconventional phenomena.
-The U-shape differential conductivity and absence of in-gap states suggest s-wave pairing \cite{Xu2021Multiband, Liang2021Three, Chen2021Roton}.
-In s-wave pairing materials, only magnetic impurities can induce in-gap states, not for sign-changing states.
-A Cr cluster only induces an in-gap bound state, indicating s-wave pairing in $ \mathrm{AV_3Sb_5} $ \cite{Xu2021Multiband}.
-The clear Hebel Slichter coherence peak observed in nuclear magnetic resonance provides another solid evidence for s-wave pairing \cite{Mu2021S, Mu2022Tri}.
-Furthermore, two-gap s-wave pairing fittings have best explained the measurements of resistance, penetration depth, and superfluid density \cite{Duan2021Nodeless, Ni2021Anisotropic}.
-However, two independent differential conductivity experiments have detected a non-split zero bias conductivity peak, which may be induced by p-wave pairing \cite{Liang2021Three, Wang2021Electronic}.
-The thermal conductivity is similar to the d-wave superconductor Tl-2201 \cite{zhao2021nodal} with residual conductivity at 0K.
-Additionally, some theories predict nodal s-wave, p-wave, and d-wave pairings in the $ \mathrm{AV_3Sb_5} $ \cite{tazai2021mechanism, lin2021kagome}.
+The determination of the pairing symmetry underlying superconductivity within the $A\mathrm{V_3Sb_5}$ family remains a highly contentious issue that has yet to find a definitive resolution.
+Although a majority of findings point towards conventional $ s $-wave pairing, certain experimental observations have suggested unconventional behavior.
+The presence of U-shaped differential conductivity and the absence of in-gap states lend support to the notion of s-wave pairing \cite{Xu2021Multiband, Liang2021Three, Chen2021Roton}.
+In materials exhibiting $ s $-wave pairing, in-gap states are only induced by magnetic impurities, not by states with sign-changing properties.
+Notably, a Cr cluster only triggers the formation of an in-gap bound state, which strongly implies $ s $-wave pairing in $A\mathrm{V_3Sb_5}$ \cite{Xu2021Multiband}.
+Moreover, the clear Hebel Slichter coherence peak observed in nuclear magnetic resonance serves as additional robust evidence for $ s $-wave pairing \cite{Mu2021S, Mu2022Tri}.
+Additionally, two-gap $ s $-wave pairing models have provided the most comprehensive explanations for measurements related to resistance, penetration depth, and superfluid density \cite{Duan2021Nodeless, Ni2021Anisotropic}.
+Nevertheless, two independent experiments involving differential conductivity have identified an unsplit zero bias conductivity peak, suggesting the potential existence of $ p $-wave pairing \cite{Liang2021Three, Wang2021Electronic}.
+The thermal conductivity exhibits similarities with the $ d $-wave superconductor Tl-2201 \cite{zhao2021nodal}, featuring residual conductivity at 0 K. Furthermore, certain theoretical frameworks have predicted the presence of nodal $ s $-wave, $ p $-wave, and $ d $-wave pairings within the $\mathrm{AV_3Sb_5}$ system \cite{tazai2021mechanism, lin2021kagome}.
+Benefiting from the intense competition between chiral charge density wave and superconducting phases \cite{zhao2021nodal, Chen2021Double, Du2021Pressure}, we have developed an effective model aimed at capturing the critical physical properties.

-Based on the properties of materials, we have investigated the topological superconducting states on a kagome lattice with chiral charge density wave and spin-orbit coupling.
-While there is a possibility of p-wave superconducting pairing in the materials $ \mathrm{AV_3Sb_5} $, we have not considered spin triplet pairing due to its low likelihood.
-Our study includes the calculation of Chern numbers and Berry curvatures in different parameter regions, taking into account s-wave, d+id-wave, and d-id-wave pairings, to reveal the topologies of the SC states.
-Furthermore, we have calculated the quasiparticle transport to provide a measurable value for distinguishing between different SC pairing symmetries.